Reynella East College

 The future of our library is bright

 A major re-development of the learning facilities at Reynella had recently taken place.
-But the existing library management system wasn’t keeping up with the changing demands of students and teachers, especially when it came to retrieval of the range of materials in the library.
+But the existing library management system wasn’t keeping up with the changing demands of students and teachers.
 It was time to take action.

-The situation was made worse by the fact that the vendors of the existing system weren’t committing to any further development, leaving the school with a system that just wasn’t going to meet their future needs.
+The situation was made worse by the fact that the vendors of the existing system weren’t committing to any further development.
+It left the school with a system that just wasn’t going to meet their future needs.
 Gayle started to explore alternative library systems.
 After attending an Accessit roadshow demonstration and visiting other schools already using the system, she decided it was the ideal solution for them.

-“The existing system’s interface was dated and lacked interest, while the Accessit dashboard offered great features like the new book carousel, and the ability to add announcements and video,” says Gayle.
+“The existing system’s interface was dated and lacked interest, while the Accessit dashboard (Web Opac) offered great features like the new book carousel, and the ability to add announcements and video,” says Gayle.

 Improving student and staff access

-To get agreement from the leadership and management team to make the change and migrate to Accessit, she needed to prove that what it offered would make a fundamental difference to resource management, teaching and learning at the College.
+Gayle’s challenge was to win over the leadership and management team to make the change and migrate to Accessit.
+She needed to prove that what the new library system offered would make a fundamental difference to resource management, teaching and learning at Reynella East College.

 “With competing sources of information on the internet, it was essential for us to be able to promote all that the library had to offer,” says Gayle.
 “The federated search capability of Accessit expanded the scope of our library system beyond the physical library.
 The system synchs with our EDSAS Student Record System and Clickview Video Platform.
 The catalogue module is very quick and easy, and uses the Z39.50 server option.”